Azure/osdu-developer/README.md

 - __Shell Requirements__:
   - For Windows: PowerShell Core (pwsh).
-You can download it [here](https://github.com/PowerShell/PowerShell).
   - For Linux or Mac: A POSIX-compliant shell (bash/zsh).

 - __Visual Studio Code__: Install and configure on your local machine with the [REST Client Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 You can download it [here](https://code.visualstudio.com/download).